-Articles published in the past year in the Journal of Clinical Sleep Medicine captured the attention of the scientific and medical communities, as well as the media and the general public.
-The following papers published in 2017 received the most pageviews on the website of JCSM, which is published by the American Academy of Sleep Medicine:
+Sleep research articles published in the past year in the Journal of Clinical Sleep Medicine captured the attention of the scientific and medical communities, as well as the media and the general public.
+The following sleep research papers published in 2017 received the most pageviews on the website of JCSM, which is published by the American Academy of Sleep Medicine:

 1. Clinical Practice Guideline for the Pharmacologic Treatment of Chronic Insomnia in Adults: An American Academy of Sleep Medicine Clinical Practice Guideline

 Sateia MJ, Buysse DJ, Krystal AD, Neubauer DN, Heald JL

 A new clinical practice guideline is the first from the American Academy of Sleep Medicine to provide comprehensive, evidence-based analyses of individual agents commonly used in the treatment of chronic insomnia disorder.